wp-graphql/wp-graphql/readme.txt

 Composer dependencies are no longer versioned in Github.
 Recommended install source is WordPress.org or using Composer to get the code from Packagist.org or WPackagist.org.

 == Changelog ==

+= 1.5.0 =

+**Chores / Bugfixes**

+- ([#1865](https://github.com/wp-graphql/wp-graphql/pull/1865)): Change `MenuItem.path` field from `nonNull` to nullable as the value can be null in WordPress.
+Thanks @furedal!
+- ([#1978](https://github.com/wp-graphql/wp-graphql/pull/1978)): Use "docker compose" instead of docker-compose in the run-docker.sh script.
+Thanks @markkelnar!
+- ([#1974](https://github.com/wp-graphql/wp-graphql/pull/1974)): Separates app setup and app-post-setup scripts for use in the Docker/test environment setup.
+Thanks @markkelnar!
+- ([#1972](https://github.com/wp-graphql/wp-graphql/pull/1972)): Pushes Docker images when new releases are tagged.
+Thanks @markkelnar!
+- ([#1970](https://github.com/wp-graphql/wp-graphql/pull/1970)): Change Docker Image names specific to the WP and PHP versions.
+Thanks @markkelnar!
+- ([#1967](https://github.com/wp-graphql/wp-graphql/pull/1967)): Update xdebug max nesting level to allow coverage to pass with resolver instrumentation active.
+Thanks @markkelnar!

+**New Features**

+- ([#1977](https://github.com/wp-graphql/wp-graphql/pull/1977)): Allow same string to be passed for "graphql_single_name" and "graphql_plural_name" (ex: "deer" and "deer") when registering Post Types and Taxonomies.
+Same strings will be prefixed with "all" for plurals.
+Thanks @apmatthews!
+- ([#1787](https://github.com/wp-graphql/wp-graphql/pull/1787)): Adds a new "ContentTypesOf.
+Thanks @plong0!

 = 1.4.3 =